tuanpekoe/Hackintosh-on-Dell-Optiplex-3050-SFF/README.md

 - Option 2: I enabled the iGPU patching to show a little smoothness when installation.
 (Note: This option is only for experienced user)

 ### Post-install instruction
-Please aware that this Pre-made EFI can work perpectly on your Dell Optiplex or can not, because harware is varies.
-You may need to modify some parameter to match your hardware.
+Please be aware that this Pre-made EFI can work perpectly on your Dell Optiplex or can not, because harware is not the same.
+You may need to modify some parameters to match your hardware.
 I already fixed some major problems on my Dell Optiplex 3050 SFF as follow:
 - Problem 01: Pink/tint/magent screen color when connect to HDMI port.
 I fixed the **connector-type** in config.plist.
 - Problem 02: Monitor suddenly turn off (black screen) at the login screen.
 I added agdpmod=vit9696 to Boot Arrgument in config.plist.